72 hours of outdoor adventures in Canberra

 Sunday morning

-At the heart of Canberra is Lake Burley Griffin, surrounded by galleries, museums, cafes and parks, as well as walking and cycling paths.
+Start your day with a scenic walk around Lake Burley Griffin..
+At the heart of Canberra, Lake Burley Griffin is surrounded by galleries, museums, cafes and parks, offering a perfect mix of culture and nature.
 Do as the locals do and spend an hour walking the 'bridge to bridge' path around the lake, stopping for a coffee along the way.

 Sunday afternoon

-As your weekend comes to an end in Canberra, discover fantastic views appearing through the trees as you walk through the marked walking trails on Black Mountain, the most diverse of Canberra's nature parks which houses 100 spieces of birds, 500 species of plants, and 5,000 species of insects.
+As your weekend in Canberra draws to a close, explore the fantastic views that emerge through the trees along the marked walking trails of Black Mountain.
+Known as the most diverse of Canberra's nature parks, it is home to over 100 species of birds, 500 species of plants, and 5,000 species of insects.

 Extra time